-Last year, an estimated 52% of Americans participated in Cyber Monday and spent over \$2.6 billion, easily the busiest online shopping day of the year.
-The numbers are expected to rise even higher for Cyber Monday 2015.
-No doubt some of your employees (or most of your employees) will be spending part of today (or most of today) hunting for online deals as they realize the holiday shopping season has kicked off and they don't want to be left behind.

-So what should employers know about today and the next few weeks of frenetic online shopping?
-Here are three things to consider:
+No doubt some of your employees (or most of your employees) will be spending part of the day (or most of the day) hunting for online deals as they realize the holiday shopping season has kicked off and they don't want to be left behind.
+So what should employers know about the day and the next few weeks of frenetic online shopping?
+Here are three things you should consider: